tgaillar/linenoise/README.markdown

 ## Let's push this forward!

-Patches should be provided in the respect of linenoise sensibility for small easy to understand code.
+Pull requests and patches should be provided in the respect of linenoise sensibility for small easy to understand code.

-Send feedbacks to antirez at gmail